(Page Created 1/10/26 Update 3/27/26)

 Bowling coach and BowlU founder, Rick Benoit, made this interesting point on Facebook today (11/10/25): "Most of the time, how to think is more important than what to think."
 That line is expanded here because it is foundational.
 It identifies the turning point in human development.
 In that moment, thinking becomes a function we can consciously utilize to govern self-control.
 Instead of a stream, we merely ride.

 When people are trained only in what to think, their minds borrow conclusions from their feelings, groups, or idols; when they learn how to think, perception stabilizes, and chaos begins to sort itself into patterns.
 Unfortunately, too many people are overfocused on what to think, and not enough of us want to learn how to think.
-How to think is the key sensible ability, and the first step to conscious performance.
-Only by learning how to think can one begin to work on resolving the primary wicked problem, humanity's misunderstanding of what the hell is wrong with this crazy, emotionally imagined, and idiotic world of ours.
+How one thinks is the key to sensible abilities and the first step toward conscious performance.
+Only by learning how to think can one begin to work on resolving the primary wicked problem, humanity's misunderstanding of what the hell is wrong with this power-crazy, emotionally imagined, and idiotic world of ours.

 Any confusion and craziness in this world of ours is largely connected to undeveloped human potential.
 Emotion imagines; mind clarifies.
 But when emotion runs the show, imagination hardens into a pontificated doctrine of what to think that proliferates into warring certainties.
 When a fully integrated mentality assumes its proper function, emotional imagination is liberated to serve by supplying images and passionate energy, which thinking then governs consciously to approach actuality.
 This re-ordering is not abstract; it is practical.
 It turns friction into feedback and noise into information.